Entanglement-enhanced quantum sensing via optimal global control with neutral atoms in a cavity

 In order to explore the experimental observability of the above predictions, in Fig.~\ref{fig:signal_collection} we show the performance of the prepared optimal probe states during signal collection in a field-sensing experiment with the field generator $\hat H_{\Vec{n}}$ where spin qubits are additionally subjected to local dephasing with rate $\gamma_{\phi}$, as originated for example by optical trapping of atoms in independent tweezers~\cite{kuhr_analysis_2005}.
-We evolve the optimal probe states prepared for $N=40$, $C= 10^4$ and $\gamma/\kappa= 1.0$ as initial state at $Jt=0$ under the field with the local homogeneous dephasing acting on the spins described as a \textit{collective} process (see Supplemental Material and Refs.~\cite{PhysRevA.78.052101, shammah2018open}).
+We evolve the optimal probe states prepared for $N=40$, $C= 10^4$ and $\gamma/\kappa= 1.0$ as initial state at $Jt=0$ under the field with the local homogeneous dephasing acting on the spins described as a \textit{collective} process (see Supplemental Material~\cite{a_suppM_note} and Refs.~\cite{PhysRevA.78.052101, shammah2018open}).
 Figure~\ref{fig:signal_collection} shows that $(\Delta \beta)^2_{\mathrm{GHZ}}$ increases rapidly with time $t$ as $\sim e^{N \gamma_{\phi} t}$ for any given $\gamma_{\phi}/J$ using GHZ-like probe states~\cite{c_suppM_dephasing_results_note, shaji2007qubit}.
-Results for $\ket{\Dicke{N}{N/2}}-$like states appear instead to be essentially independent of $\gamma_{\phi}/J$ for the shown $t$~\cite{c_suppM_dephasing_results_note} (see also Supplemental Material for results with dephasing added during state preparation).
+Results for $\ket{\Dicke{N}{N/2}}-$like states appear instead to be essentially independent of $\gamma_{\phi}/J$ for the shown $t$~\cite{c_suppM_dephasing_results_note}.